ACLs, Filtering, NAC, Hardening, and Key Management

 Block known phishing sitesURL filtering with reputation categories

-Permit only approved SaaS applicationsAllow list policy or CASB-style control
+Permit only approved SaaS applicationsAllow-list policy or CASB-style control

 Restrict adult, gambling, or malware categoriesCategory-based URL filtering

-Inspect uploaded documents for sensitive data patternsContent inspection with DLP-like policy
+Inspect uploaded documents for sensitive dataContent inspection with DLP-like policy

 NAC Decisions

-Network access control evaluates who or what is connecting before assigning access.
+Network access control (NAC) evaluates who or what is connecting before assigning access.
 NAC can use 802.1X, certificates, MAC authentication bypass, captive portals, posture checks, directory groups, or device profiling.

 NAC resultScenario